sap-tutorials/btp-onboarding/tutorials/btp-kyma-onb-02-func/btp-kyma-onb-02-func.md

     In this tutorial, you use the Serverless module from the default release channel - the regular channel.
 You can also choose the fast channel.
 For more information, see [Kyma Release Channels](https://help.sap.com/docs/btp/sap-business-technology-platform/kyma-s-modular-approach?locale=en-US).

-    >Note: You can also enable and disable Kyma modules via Kyma CLI.

 3. After you clicked **Add** you are back at the page with all of the enabled modules.
 Notice the state of the "Serverless" module - for about 2 minutes it will be in the 'Processing' state before it becomes "Ready" like the rest of your enabled modules.